 Virunga National park in Congo is one of the homes that protect the mountain Gorillas in the world, together with Bwindi and Mgahinga National park in Uganda, not forgetting Volcanoes National park in Rwanda.

 There were three conservation movements such as Jean-Marie Dersched, Jean Massart, and Victor Van Straelen, in the 1920s who came up with an idea of creating a protected area in the north-eastern region of Belgian Congo.
 The Albert National park was established in 1926, and it was aiming at preserving wildlife and the hunter-gatherers the African Pygmies.
-Virunga National Park is listed under the UNESCO, WORLD Heritage site in 1979 as well a Ramsar site of international forests.
+The Park is listed under the UNESCO, WORLD Heritage site in 1979 as well a Ramsar site of international forests.

 In 1996 and between 2003, 80 park staff were killed by a number of armed rebel groups who were operating in the park.
 They included Democratic Forces for the Liberation of Rwanda and National congress or the Defence of the people.